Havana Air

-ViajeHoy, LLC trading as Havana Air is a virtual airline offering scheduled charter services from Miami and Tampa, Florida to Cuba.
+ViajeHoy, LLC trading as Havana Air is a virtual airline offering scheduled charter services from Miami and Tampa, United States to Cuba.
 The company was founded in the United States in 2007 and specializes in tourism to Cuba from the United States.

+In 2025, Havana Air filed for Chapter 11 bankruptcy protection, blaming immigration policies imposed by the second Trump administration.

 Destinations

 Havana Air serves several cities in Cuba.
 Since March 2020, the US government restricted flights from the US to Havana only.
 President Joe Biden reverted the Trump’s administration restrictions on flights to Cuba.